U.S. hits Syria with toughest sanctions yet to push Assad to end war

 WASHINGTON (Reuters) - The United States on Wednesday imposed its toughest sanctions ever targeting Syrian President Bashar al-Assad to choke off revenue for his government in a bid to force it back to United Nations-led negotiations and broker an end to the country’s nearly decade-long war.

-“We will not stop until Assad and his regime stop their needless, brutal war against the Syrian people and the Syrian government agrees to a political solution to the conflict,” Pompeo said.
+“We anticipate many more sanctions and we will not stop until Assad and his regime stop their needless, brutal war against the Syrian people and the Syrian government agrees to a political solution to the conflict,” he said.

+Syria has already been under U.S. and European Union sanctions that have frozen the assets of the state and hundreds of companies and individuals.
+Washington already bans export and investment in Syria by Americans, as well as transactions involving oil and hydrocarbon products.

+But the new sanctions can freeze the assets of anyone dealing with Syria, regardless of nationality, and cover many more sectors.
+It also targets those dealing with entities from Russia and Iran, Assad’s main backers.

-He said the 39 designated individuals and companies have played a key role in obstructing a peaceful political solution to the conflict, and singled out Asma al-Assad.
+Pompeo said those designated, who also included Assad’s sister and brother, several top generals in his army and Iranian militia, have all played a key role in obstructing a peaceful political solution to the conflict.
+But he singled out Asma al-Assad.

 “I will make special note of the designation for the first time of Asma al-Assad, the wife of Bashar al-Assad, who with the support of her husband and members of her Akhras family has become one of Syria’s most notorious war profiteers,” he said.